esbanarango/ember-place-autocomplete/README.md

 **option**             | **description**
 ---                    | ---                 |
-value                  | Model attribute whe re the address attribute is going to be stored. label                  | String: Label for the address attribute input. contr                  | Controller that is going to handle the callbacks functions that could be triggered from the component. focusOutCallback       | String : Name of the function that is going to be executed after focus out in the address input placeChangedCallback   | String : Name of the function that is going to be executed when address changed
+value                  | Model attribute whe re the address attribute is going to be stored. contr                  | Controller that is going to handle the callbacks functions that could be triggered from the component. focusOutCallback       | String : Name of the function that is going to be executed after focus out in the address input placeChangedCallback   | String : Name of the function that is going to be executed when address changed